reTHINK-project/dev-service-framework/docs/manuals/development-of-protostubs-and-msg-nodes.md

 This message of type "SUBSCRIBE" is addressed to "domain://msg-node.<observer-sp-domain>/sm", which is the identifier of the MNs "Synch Manager (sm)" component.
 In the body the most important field is the "resource", which contains the allocated address of the object that shall be subscribed by the runtimes sync manager (as identified by the "from" field).

-The MN must extract the <ObjectURL> from the body and assign this url internally to the given "from" URL.
-This means for the MN that every future "changes"-message to this ObjectURL must be forwarded to this "from" URL.
+The MN must extract the <ObjectURL> from the body and assign this url internally to the given HypertyURL contained in the "from" URL.
+This means for the MN that every future "changes"-message to this ObjectURL must be forwarded to the Hyperty Runtime Instance.
 If the "childrenResources" arrays contains values, than additional assignments must be created for each <ObjectURL> + / + <resource-children-name>.

 After extraction of the parameters and the creation of the assignments, the MN must respond with a message of code 200 back to the runtime.